I need to get out of here.

 I'll go to Alaska.
 Get a pet moose, and name him Rudolph.
 Live in a snowfield, with a single cozy cabin, made of wooden logs, and a giant bookshelf with a cozy fireplace.
 Next to the fireplace, I'll have an old, but much loved armchair, where I sit and write stories that will never be read.
 I'll chop logs all day, and go ice fishing.
 I'll wear warm fur jackets and cute little mittens, and be an adorable little warm person, complete with soft cheeks stained pink in the cold.

 I'll make snow-friends.
-They'll all be the same height as me, and won't be anorexic, or wear little mini skirts, or wear too much make up.
-They won't be orange either.
+They'll all be the same height as me, and will be sweet and loving.
 They won't sneer at the way I like to make my own pretend world.
 They won't ask me if I have a life besides my studies, or have a boyfriend that isn't a stoner.
 They won't even ask me if they can copy my essays.
 They'll all love me, for my quirks, like the way that I hate to fight, the way that even a simple 'I love you' that doesn't mean anything will make me feel like this is what we live for.
 They'll listen when I have to get something off my chest, and they won't judge.
 They'll just smile icy water smiles that will never fade.

 I'll be the little old lady that lives on the hill, who knits things for all the objects in her room, like the fuzzy-wuzzy antique radio, or the snug little pot plant.
 We'll live together, and it'll be warm.
 So warm, friendly and happy.
 The neighbours who come to visit love my baked goods, and tolerate the black coffee that I force down their throats.
 And when they leave, I'll be sad, but they'll promise they'll be back, because they want more of that cheesecake.
 And I'll smile, because I love them, and they'll love me.
 Like a home away from home, they'll be my family away from family.